+Quiet title actions have been around the longest so naturally they are the most recognized solution curing title defects.
+When doing research if you ask most local realtors, title companies or lawyers; a quiet title action will probably be recommended.
 Actions to quiet title are effective, however, they can become quite expensive.
 Additionally, they can take up to a year to complete as the case often becomes subject to countless attorney and court delays.

-The alternative to a quiet title suit is title certification through Tax Title Services.
-A tax title curative consultant will review and verify the completeness and accuracy of the tax sale foreclosure process and upon verification, the consultant will partner you with a title insurance agent who will offer you a title policy which offers you protection from unexpected financial or legal obligations and unforeseen title challenges.
+The tax sale specialists at Tax Title services will review and verify the completeness and accuracy of the tax sale foreclosure process and upon verification, Tax Title Services will partner you with a title insurance agent who will be willing to provide title insurance.

+Over our 20 yrs in business, Tax Title Services has qualified over 45,000 tax sale properties for title insurance.
+Our vast expertise and nationwide coverage will create a seamless transaction for any investor.
 This alternative is much less expensive than filing an action to quiet title, and the entire certification can be completed in as little as four weeks!
 Choosing this method saves you both time and money, allowing you to have a clear title faster and offering continued protection for years to come.

 Tax Title Services offers customers the benefit of our unique certification process and clearing your title in no time.
 Our consultants perform a thorough review of the tax sale foreclosure statutes, statutory requirements and due process accuracy for your property and we partner you with nationally recognized title insurance underwriters who will provide you with title insurance in order to protect your investment.

-Don’t inherit someone else’s debt.
+Maximize the potential in your investment.
 Contact TTS to find out more about our certification process and obtaining title insurance for your tax deed property.